AnuragKumarGIT/medical-groq-assistant/README.md

 ## 🎯 Objective

-MediGroq Assistant addresses the challenge of accessible preliminary medical information by providing users with a platform to interact with medical AI through natural language conversations.
+MediAI Assistant addresses the challenge of accessible preliminary medical information by providing users with a platform to interact with medical AI through natural language conversations.
 It serves individuals seeking immediate insights about health concerns through text-based interactions powered by Groq's ultra-fast language models.

 The project solves the real-world problem of delayed access to basic medical information, especially in areas with limited healthcare access.
 By leveraging Groq's ultra-fast inference capabilities, users can get evidence-based preliminary guidance while being appropriately directed toward professional healthcare when needed.